IP abolitionists, hear me out: copyright is good.

 IP is protected in law by, for example, patents, copyright and trademarks, which enable people to earn recognition or financial benefit from what they invent or create.

 I couldn’t have pointed out the problem any better myself.
-The term “Intellectual Property” refers to all “creations of the mind… used in commerce”.
-Actual discrete legal rights are an afterthought, a set of post-hoc tools to be used to enforce a principle of automatic general supremacy.
+The term “Intellectual Property” refers to all “creations of the mind… used in commerce”, which is a set that contains far more than “owners” have a right to control.
+With this definition, actual discrete legal rights are an afterthought: a set of post-hoc tools to be used to enforce a principle of automatic general supremacy.
 The IP grouping demands all ideas that can be used to make money — not just the specific cases protected by copyright — be treated as property.
-“Violations” of that “property right” then have to be treated as criminal, simply because they challenge some corporation’s business model.
+“Violations” of that “property right” can then be treated as criminal offences, simply because they challenge some corporation’s business model.